awjuliani/neuro-nav/README.md

 ## Algorithm Toolkit

-Contains artifical agents which implement Temporal Difference (TD) and Dyna versions of Q-Learning, Successor Representation, and Actor-Critic algorithms.
+Contains artifical agents which implement a number of reinforcement learning algorithms, including: Temporal Difference (TD) and Dyna versions of Q-Learning, Successor Representation, and Actor-Critic algorithms.

 See [neuronav/agents](./neuronav/agents) for more information.